paraspell/xcm-tools/packages/sdk-pjs/README.md

 - Transfer info queries are now all in the Builder pattern and don't require any imports other than the builder.
 - You can now query Ethereum asset balances on Ethereum via balance query
 - The Builder() now accepts an optional configuration object (To enhance localhost experience and testing).
 This object can contain apiOverrides and a development flag.
 More information in the "Localhost test setup" section.
-```

-```
-Latest news:
 - V10 > V11 Migration guide https://paraspell.github.io/docs/migration/v10-to-v11.html
 - Brand new asset decimal abstraction introduced.
 It can be turned on in Builder config.
 Will be turned on by default in next major release.
+```

+```
+Latest news:
+- V11 > V12 Migration guide https://paraspell.github.io/docs/migration/v11-to-v12.html
 ```

 ### Sending XCM